casteng/tacl/README.md

 Pseudo templates has limitations.

 * One container specialization per unit.
-Possible workaround are class types.
+Possible workaround are nested class types.
 * Error reports may be unclear.
 Compiler hints and source documentation is a workaround.
 * Weird usage syntax